ssvat/Fortran/writeup.md

 #### 6. My result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in cell of "draw detected lane lines on all test images" in the notebook.
-Here are my result based on the test image:
+Here are my result based on the test image (the curvature and deviation shown on the images):

 ![alt text](image6.png)
 ---